nss-evening-cohort-14/webpack-template/README.md

 - Build Command: `npm run build`
 - Publish directory: `build`
 - Add Environmental Variables (NOT REQUIRED for Apps that do not use API Keys, etc)
-    - Any Enviromental varibales you are using in your `.env` file should be added to Netlify.
+    - Any Enviromental variables you are using in your `.env` file should be added to Netlify.
         - Go to Site settings > Build & deploy > Environment > Environment variables and the keys and values there.

 - Update Firebase URL Settings